 Check out the video to see what great exercise and fun they are for dogs.

 Tug of war is a much-loved game played by many dogs.
 It not only helps to burn pent-up energy.
 It is also an ideal exercise for strengthening and muscle building, in particular in the rear.
 How often do you see a dog that is thick and strong looking in the chest and shoulders with a skinny rear end?

 A spring pole is simply a spring connected to a rope that hangs from a tree branch or beam with a lure or toy attached to the end.
 This allows your dog to play tug of war with him or herself even if you are not there.
 Popular with a lot of dogs and particularly terrier type breeds like the Pitbull that love a good game of tug of war.

 This pole tug toy is a variation on the Spring Pole with an added twist.
-You may remember the old pole tennis sets many of us had as kids.
-This is similar in that the pole goes in the ground and your dog can play tug of war with it.
+You may remember playing tetherball in elementary school.
+This is similar in that the pole is connected to a base or the ground and your dog can play tug of war with it.
 When they let the ball go it bounces and swings around in all directions creating a great game of chase thanks to the spring in the pole.
-It is designed for dogs between 5lbs to 59lbs.
+It is designed for dogs between 5lbs to 35lbs.
 The height of the pole can be adjusted to suit the size of the dog playing with it.
 It is reasonably robust and does come with a lifetime warranty.
 However, for the really strong and powerful breeds, I would recommend using a spring pole.